ArghTeam/behave-for-chrome/README.md

 # Behave!
 For Chrome Extension

-Behave! is a Chrome extension that uses [Perspective Comment Analyzer API](https://github.com/conversationai/perspectiveapi) and hides comments on YouTube, Reddit, Twitter & Disqus depending on the desired level of toxicity.
+Behave! is a Google Chrome extension that hides comments on YouTube, Reddit, Twitter & Disqus depending on the desired level of toxicity.
 It also converts them into harmless emojis to describe hidden content.

 ## Installation